microtick/node-operations/README.md

    [PLACEHOLDER]  mt_genesis_export.json
    ```

-4. Update your mtd and mtcli executables to v1.0.1 of Microtick and verify you are now running the latest:
+4. Update your mtd and mtcli executables to v1.0.1 of Microtick and place them in your path.
+Binary executables
+are available here: https://microtick.com/releases/mainnet.
+Verify you are now running the latest:

    ```bash
    $ mtd version --long